Dawson City Nuggets

 The Dawson City Nuggets (also known as the Klondikes) were an ice hockey team from Dawson City, Yukon, that challenged the reigning champion Ottawa Hockey Club, aka "the Silver Seven", in January 1905, for the Stanley Cup.
 The Dawson City team was composed of hockey players from the city, most of whom did not have any elite hockey experience.
 The Nuggets made the 4,000 mile (6,400 km) journey to Ottawa over several weeks, travelling by dog sled, bicycle, foot, train, and ship.
-They arrived in time to play the best-of-three game series.
+They arrived in time to play the best-of-three series.
 In the first game, Ottawa defeated Dawson City 9–2.
 In the second game, Ottawa defeated Dawson City 23–2 to win the series.
 The second game remains the most lopsided game in Stanley Cup playoff history.
 Ottawa's Frank McGee scored 14 goals alone in the second game, which is a record for a player in a Stanley Cup playoff game.